 Community and Real-Life Connections Through Gaming

-Community engagement appears to be a driving factor behind the increasing popularity of gaming.
-Nearly half of UK players feel a sense of belonging within communities centered around their favourite games or franchises.
-For Gen Z players, this sense of connection rises to almost three-quarters, with more than half reporting that gaming has helped them form real-life friendships.
+Community is a big reason gaming keeps growing.
+Nearly half of UK players feel a genuine sense of belonging to communities built around their favorite games or franchises.
+For Gen Z, that figure climbs to almost three-quarters, and more than half say gaming has led to real-life friendships.

-Flora Kong, managing director at Dentsu, noted that gaming is “more than entertainment; for many, it is a place for community and friendship.”
-Kong added that players are increasingly dividing their attention away from social media and streaming, choosing gaming as a space for more meaningful connections.
-This represents a notable cultural shift in how younger audiences engage with digital platforms.
+Flora Kong, managing director at Dentsu, pointed out that gaming has become "more than entertainment; for many, it is a place for community and friendship."
+Players are pulling time away from social media and streaming platforms, choosing games as a space for deeper, more meaningful interaction.
+That's a real shift in how younger audiences use digital platforms.

 Looking Ahead for UK Gamers

-The Ready Player Brand report suggests that gaming will continue to grow as a primary social and leisure activity in the UK.
-As players seek connection and community, traditional social media and streaming platforms may see a relative decline in engagement.
-The trend also highlights the importance of understanding how younger generations, particularly Gen Z, view games as both entertainment and a social space.
+The Ready Player Brand study makes it clear that gaming will keep expanding as a primary social and leisure activity in the UK.
+As players seek connection and community, traditional social media and streaming services may see engagement flatten or decline.
+The data also underscores how Gen Z in particular views games as both entertainment and a social space — a dual role that other platforms struggle to match.

 Make sure to check out our articles about top games to play in 2026: